KennyNg-19/mov_recsys/README.md

  * @Author: Yuhao_Wu
  * @Date: 2022-08-02 23:17:39
  * @LastEditors: Yuhao_Wu
- * @LastEditTime: 2022-08-04 13:57:30
+ * @LastEditTime: 2022-08-04 14:17:44
  * @Description:
 -->
 # A System of user-based Collaborative Filtering on MovieLens-small

 ## Dependancies
 Please install python dependencies based on the versions in requirements.txt.
-- (Optional): to avoid make current conda enviroment messy, please create a new one as below:
+- (Optional): if you use **conda** to manage python virtual environments, to avoid make current conda enviroment messy, please create a new one as below:
     > conda create -n YOUR_ENV_NAME python=3.8
     >
     > conda activate YOUR_ENV_NAME